 Before my current work designing, building, redeveloping and optimising websites, I worked with companies providing commercial content services to major Australian print, broadcast and web media.

 I also spent several years working in non-profit environments where information relevance, accuracy and usefulness were of absolutely critical importance.

 Following a decade working with people with disabilities, I developed a firm belief in the merits of universal access and I have applied this ever since to my web design and development work.
 This feeds naturally into an affinity with web standards, semantic markup and valid code, and opened up a new line of specialisation: digital accessibility.

-I was born Hendericus Jacobus Bernardus Onsman on 4 October 1959 in Leeuwarden, Netherlands (Fryslan boppe! ).
+I was born Hendericus Jacobus Bernardus Onsman on 4 October 1959 in Leeuwarden, Netherlands (Ljouwert, Fryslan boppe! ).

-I grew up in the deeply working class suburb of Claremont, in what was then the fringe of the bush north of Hobart, Tasmania.
+I grew up in the working class suburb of Claremont in nipaluna country, on what was then the fringe of the bush north of Hobart, Tasmania.

-I have a piece of paper to prove that I became an Australian citizen in 1980.
+I have a piece of paper that says I became an Australian citizen in 1980.